barryclark/jekyll-now/_posts/2019-5-14-OnlineAdsLiftTest.md

 As I said earlier, the model is hierarchical in the sense that the probability that a reached person will convert is contingent on the probability of him/her being reach, which in turn also contingent on him/her being in the test group.
 The estimate of the *proportional impact*, as well as *its uncertainty*, has to capture this hierarchical dependency.
 One way to do it is to perform **Bayesian hierarchical modeling.** In Python, this task is implemented in **Pymc3** package.

-Esentially, **Pymc3** implements Markov chain Monte-Carlo algorithm.
-This algorithm is a simulation-based approach in the sense that ....
-For more information read the appendix.
+Esentially, **Pymc3** implements Markov chain Monte-Carlo (MCMC) algorithm.
+For more information on the MCMC, read the appendix.

 The estimate gives us a distribution of plausible values of the lift.
 The distribution reflects the uncertainty we have about the lift result, i.e. the degree of belief that the *true lift impact* may falls within the range.